Autonomous Issue Resolver: Towards Zero-Touch Code Maintenance: Appendix 1

-The graph builder can extract the following raw constructs from this snippet of code (Table~\ref{tab:constructs}), and eventually build a subgraph depicted in Figure~\ref{fig:dfg_example}.
-We used a standard \texttt{ast} library for parsing python files, \texttt{neo4j} for storing nodes and edges, and \texttt{ChromaDB} as a vector storage tier for semantic search of relevant nodes/edges.
+The graph builder can extract the following raw constructs from this snippet of code (Table~\ref{tab:constructs}) and build the subgraph depicted in Fig.~\ref{fig:sample_dtg}.
+The standard Python \texttt{ast} library is used for parsing Python files, Neo4j for storing nodes and edges, and ChromaDB as a vector-storage tier for semantic search over relevant nodes and edges.